jenkinsci/docker/README.md

 # Passing Jenkins launcher parameters

-Argument you pass to docker running the jenkins image are passed to jenkins launcher, so you can run for sample:
+Arguments you pass to docker running the Jenkins image are passed to jenkins launcher, so for example you can run:
 ```
 docker run jenkins/jenkins:lts --version
 ```
-This will dump Jenkins version, just like when you run jenkins as an executable war.
+This will show the Jenkins version, the same as when you run Jenkins from an executable war.

-You also can define jenkins arguments as `JENKINS_OPTS`.
-This is usefull to define a set of arguments to pass to jenkins launcher as you define a derived jenkins image based on the official one with some customized settings.
-The following sample Dockerfile uses this option to force use of HTTPS with a certificate included in the image
+You can also define Jenkins arguments via `JENKINS_OPTS`.
+This is useful for customizing arguments to the jenkins launcher in a derived Jenkins image.
+The following sample Dockerfile uses this option to force use of HTTPS with a certificate included in the image.

 ```
 FROM jenkins/jenkins:lts